magicalne/godwoken-polyman/README.md

 the service will wait until godwoken rpc server is up and running, after that, it will auto deploy a polyjuice chain with creator_id like 0x3.

 then you can access `http://localhost:6100` to deploy your ETH smart contract.

+Run outside docker-compose
+---

+for each command, you can run `:normal` after, it will using the localhost url for godwoken and ckb components.

+Anthor simple way to do this is to just change the rpc url to your own one under `components` section in `/packages/runner/configs/polyman-config.json`